platformsh/platformsh-docs/src/overview/pricing.md

 In our current checkout flow the region selection happens after the plan selection.
 When you go through the checkout process (https://accounts.platform.sh/platform/buy-now) the prices shown in the estimation page are for our default cloud regions (EU and US).
 Plans on the Sovereign German Cloud region and the Australian region have different prices.

+The prices for Germany and Australia are currently set at 30% above the EU and US plan prices.
+So a "Production Standard" environment on the Sovereign German Cloud will be $65 instead of $50.

-When you are on your account dashboard and can click "edit" on a project, you will be shown a correctly estimated amount.
+Our estimation page (which you can reach by clicking on your account dashboard on the edit link for a project) will soon be updated to reflect these new options.

 If you have any questions don't hesitate to [contact our sales department](https://platform.sh/contact/).